-BSY-1(V) TT/WLSOT.
-Lockheed Martin (first IBM then Loral Federal Systems) is the prime contractor for the BSY-1(V) and the BSY-1(V) Team Trainer (TT)and Weapons Launch System Operator Trainer (WLSOT).
+the BSY-1(V) and the BSY-1(V) Team Trainer (TT) and Weapons Launch System Operator Trainer (WLSOT).
 The TT provides realistic combat training for both the sonar and the attack center, separately or together.
-It includes the tactical computers and software and also provides training in the areas of fire control console operation. plotting. sonar detection. localization, tracking, and classification.
+It includes the tactical computers and software and also provides training in the areas of fire control console operation, plotting, detection, sonar localization, tracking, and classification.
 The WLSOT is an interactive mockup of the weapon launch system.
 The trainer provides for weapon launch sequence training, including casualty control for torpedo room crews.
 The TT/WLSOT is used by Improved Los Angeles class (from SSN-751 onward) based-in-port submarine crews to provide refresher training on tactical operations.